ankursharma-iitd/ankursharma-iitd.github.io/_posts/2020-12-31-antinationals.md

 ### References

-* Ansari, R. and S. Riaz, Construction of’Anti-National’: Framing and Othering Discourse in Indian Media.Global Media Journal, 2020.
+* Ansari, R. and S. Riaz, Construction of ’Anti-National’: Framing and Othering Discourse in Indian Media.
+Global Media Journal, 2020.
 18(36): p.
 1A-8A.
 * Mehta, N., Redefining ‘Azadi’in India: the prose of anti-sedition.South Asian History and Culture, 2016.
 7(3): p.
 322-325.
 * Rogenhofer, J.M. and A. Panievsky, Antidemocratic populism in power: comparing Erdoğan’s Turkey with Modi’s India and Netanyahu’s Israel.Democratization, 2020.
 27(8): p.
 1394-1412.
 * Sinha, S., Fragile hegemony: Modi, social media and competitive electoral populism in India.International Journal of Communication, 2018.
 11(2017): p.
 4158-4180.